-However there are around 5% of solicitors who cannot obtain indemnity insurance and in order for them to continue to practise, their only course is to join an indemnity scheme with The Law Society and they must pay 25% of their gross income into that scheme.
-You can draw your own conclusions.
+And there are some pretty bad ones at that.
+There are around 5% of Solicitors who cannot obtain indemnity insurance, and for them to continue to practise, their only recourse is to join an indemnity scheme with the Law Society, whereby that firm of Solicitors must pay 25% of their gross income to that scheme.

 Be aware that Solicitors attain different "Grades" dependant on how long they have been in practise.
 So you will pay different rates from a Senior Partner, Grade "A" Solicitor, Solicitor, Trainee Solicitor to a Legal Executive.